-Many of the outstanding shares of Common Stock are "restricted securities" within the meaning of Rule 144.
+Many of the outstanding shares of common stock are "restricted securities" within the meaning of Rule 144.
 As restricted securities, these shares may be resold only pursuant to an effective registration statement or under the requirements of Rule 144 or other applicable exemptions from registration under the Securities Act and as required under applicable state securities laws.
-Rule 144 provides, in part, that a non-affiliate who has held restricted securities for a period of at least six months may sell their shares of Common Stock.
-Under Rule 144, affiliates who have held restricted securities for a period of at least six months may sell their shares of common Stock.
-Under Rule 144, affiliates who have held restricted securities for a period of at least six months may, under certain conditions, sell every three months, in brokerage transactions, a number of shares that does not exceed the greater of 1% of a company's outstanding shares of Common Stock or the average weekly trading volume during the four calendar weeks prior to the sale.
-A sale under Rule 144 or under any other exemption from the Securities Act, if available, or pursuant to subsequent registrations of our shares of Common Stock, may have a depressive effect upon the price of our shares of Common Stock.
+Rule 144 provides in part that a non-affiliate who has held restricted securities for a period of at least six months may sell their shares of common stock.
+Under Rule 144, affiliates who have held restricted securities for a period of at least six months may, under certain conditions, sell every three months, in brokerage transactions, a number of shares that does not exceed the greater of 1% of a company's outstanding shares of common stock or the average weekly trading volume during the four calendar weeks prior to the sale.
+A sale under Rule 144 or under any other exemption from the Securities Act, if available, or pursuant to subsequent registrations of our shares of common stock, may have a depressive effect upon the price of our shares of common stock.